johnjfox/Analytic_Enterprise/markdown/Hypothesis_Testing.new.md

 2. The standard error measures the dispersion of the sample means.
 3. The standard error is the standard deviation of the sample means.

-As far as an intuitive understanding of hypothesis testing goes, thats about it.
+As far as an intuitive understanding of hypothesis testing goes, that’s about it.
 Knowing that the Central Limit dictates the distribution of sample means from a given population, we can create testable inferences on whether or not a sample is likely to have been drawn from a particular population.
 In the remainder of this note, I formalize this concept and develop a series of recipes that can be applied depending upon the particulars of the situation being examined.

 ## A Recipe Book for Hypothesis Testing
 ### The Steps